benjamin-hodgson/Contexts/README.md

 #### Setting up
 If the words 'establish', 'when', or 'given' appear in a method, it will be run before the other test methods in the class.
-'Establish' methods are typically used to build test data, instantiate the object under test, write to the file system, and otherwise prepare the test.
+'Establish' methods are typically used to build test data, instantiate the object under test, set up mock objects, write test files to the file system, and otherwise prepare the test.

 The setup method is run _once for each test class_, to encourage you to ensure your assertions don't modify any state.